gurrier/localvolts/README.md

 A few things worth knowing about how this works:

+- The header shows two prices: **Actual** is the current settled price, and **Forecast** is the forecast for the next interval (`in_header: after_now`).
+The legend below the chart only names the series.
+The card always takes the legend value from the last point of a series, which for the forecast is the price about 24 hours out, so both legend values are hidden with `legend_value: false`.
+- Don't add `update_interval` to the card.
+Without it the card redraws whenever a new interval arrives.
+With it, the card redraws on its own timer instead, so the header can keep showing the previous interval's price for several minutes after `sensor.costsflexup` has moved on.
 - The `|| []` in the `data_generator` matters.
 If the sensor is unavailable - during a restart, before the first fetch, or if the integration has flagged the data as out of date - Home Assistant drops its attributes, and `entity.attributes.forecast` is then undefined.
 Without the fallback the card throws an error and renders nothing instead of just showing an empty forecast line.
 - The excluded `forecast` attribute (see the recorder note above) doesn't affect this.
 That exclusion applies only to the forecast sensor's own oversized list; `sensor.intervalend`'s attributes are recorded normally, and the forecast line is built from the sensor's *live* state rather than from history.
 - The "Actual" series uses `sensor.intervalend`'s `costsFlexUp` attribute rather than `sensor.costsflexup` because the attribute is the raw API value in `c/kWh`, matching the forecast's units exactly. `sensor.costsflexup` would work too, but it is published in `$/kWh` rounded to three decimals, so it needs `transform: "return x * 100;"` and lands on 0.1 c/kWh steps.
 Either is fine visually - the difference is under 0.05 c/kWh.